Most recent post

 bloodshot eyes

-6. Alcohol and smoking
+6. Limit Alcohol and Avoid Smoke

 7. Consult a Doctor for Severe Conditions